What Is Email Archiving? How It Works, Types of Archiving & Best Practices for Compliance

 Unexpected systems failures, power outages, human error, data breaches and more — organizations face a wide variety of risks that pose a direct threat to business continuity.
 In situations such as these, it’s essential to have a disaster recovery plan in place to restore data and resume normal business operations as quickly as possible, and an email archiver is integral to that.

 By storing all electronic communication records in a single, secure and often offsite location, organizations can reduce their risk of losing access to important email data, even if their primary systems are compromised.
-Some email archivers also use warm standby — a redundancy method which mirrors data from primary servers to secondary servers at regular intervals — to support systems availability, even in the event of a disaster.
+Some email archivers also use warm standby — a redundancy method that mirrors data from primary servers to secondary servers at regular intervals — to support systems availability, even in the event of a disaster.

 Finally, email archiving solutions are usually accessible from any device, meaning if a user’s work computer were temporarily out of service, they could still access information from their laptop or personal device.
 Without having to worry about data loss or service interruptions, organizations can ensure business continuity while bringing systems back online.